 Optionally, students can choose to take elective courses outside of their General Education and major courses that are not required for the degree.

-Since UoPeople is an entirely online university that relies on professors and course facilitators from notable institutions worldwide who dedicate their time as volunteers, the program’s fees are relatively less expensive than traditional alternatives.
+Since UoPeople is an entirely online university that relies on instructors and course facilitators from notable institutions worldwide who dedicate their time as volunteers, the program’s fees are relatively less expensive than traditional alternatives.
 Rather than costing hundreds of thousands of dollars per year, the degree is tuition-free and students are only required to pay for the non-refundable application fee ($60) and course assessment fees ($100 per exam).
-For example, this means that the total estimated cost for an Associate degree is about $2,060.
+For example, this means that the total estimated cost for an Associate degree is about $2,460.
 For those unable to afford these costs there are many scholarships available.
 UoPeople’s mission is to not turn anyone away who is unable to afford their education.

 Although the application fee is non-refundable, should a student wish to terminate the agreement and stop studying with UoPeople, the course assessment fee won’t be required as long as they cancel by the required deadline.